 Following the completion of scallop surveys and a recommendation by the Scallop Fishery Advisory Committee (ScFAC), an opening of the commercial scallop fishery has been approved by the Minister.

-It will open from 1 September to 31 December with a total allowable catch (TAC) of 1494.9 tonnes or 145kg/ unit.
+The fishery will open from midnight 24 June 2022 to 31 December 2022 with a total allowable catch (TAC) of 3,495 tonnes or 339kg/ unit.

 The notice below establishes the open area and season dates for the commercial scallop fishery.